SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_driver_follower/readme.md

 ![Figure: Pin Configuration I2C](resources/readme/image506e.png)

 > **Note- In case of sleep-wakeup :**
->- As GPIO configurations will be lost after going to sleep state, user has to initialize I2C pins and driver again after wakeup,by using
-\ref sl_i2c_driver_init API for initializing driver and \ref sl_si91x_i2c_pin_init API for initializing pins.
+>- As GPIO configurations will be lost after going to sleep state, user has to initialize I2C pins and driver again after wakeup, by using \ref sl_i2c_driver_init API for initializing driver and \ref sl_si91x_i2c_pin_init API for initializing pins.

 ## Test the Application